Lebanon - I'm surprised about modern Beirut

 StreetStreet toward the harborBusiness District in Beirut

-Knowing I hadn’t too much time in Beirut because of early sunset.
+Knowing I hadn’t too much time in Beirut because of the early sunset.
 So I had to find a strategic route to walk to see most of it.
-There aren’t too many sites and monuments and that was good for me.
+There aren’t too many sites and monuments and that was good for me in that matter.

 With Liban number plate